willwh/osmf/apps/samples/framework/OSMFPlayer/readme.txt

-The OSMFPlayer sample defines an application that can be embedded on a webpage in order to play back media.
+The OSMFPlayer sample defines an application that can be embedded on a web page in order to play back media.
 It contains a control bar that manages the various supported aspects of the media.

 Features: